 In this course regression analysis is introduced.
 The major focus is on quantifying relationships between economic variables.
 Multiple regression identifies the effect of several exogenous variables on an endogenous variable.
 After exploring the classical regression model, fundamental assumptions underlying this model will be relaxed, and further new techniques will be introduced.
 Methods for testing hypotheses about the regression coefficients are developed throughout the course.
 Both theoretical principles and practical applications will be emphasized.
 The course goal is for each student to employ regression analysis as a research tool and to justify and defend the techniques used.
 (MATH 0121; and ECON 0150 or ECON 0155; and ECON 0210; or by approval) 3 hrs. lect., 1 hr. lab DED

 Fall 2011, Fall 2013

 ECON 0429 - Trade & For.
 Aid in Latin Amer ▹

 Trade and Foreign Aid in Latin America

 This course is designed to provide an in-depth examination of a number of critical issues that currently confront policymakers in Latin America.
 The topics of development, regionalization and free trade, and the efficacy of foreign aid will be analyzed in the context of Latin American economic development.
-(ECON 0250 or ECON 0255 or ECON 0240 or ECON 0340) 3 hrs. sem.
+(ECON 0240, ECON 0250, or ECON 0255; additionally for Spanish section: Spanish 0300-level course) 3 hrs. sem.
+AAL